 The funny thing is that I was the last person to find out that I was being excommunicated!
 Someone warned me that this was going to take place, but the leaders never told me.
 In order to confirm that this wasn’t just another rumor, I called several people, some who are not even Assembly members, in order to confirm that this was taking place.
 I then called an Assembly leader, one of God’s appointed leaders, to get the straight scoop, right from the horse’s mouth as it were.
 I must confess that I did this partially for information, and partially for fun.

 This leader was clearly nervous to hear from me on the phone.
 He immediately began to back pedal and said that, “Yes, we are talking about writing a letter, but we have not said anything in public yet…”

 I asked him, “If you haven’t said anything, how come everyone knows about it?
 Is it true?”

-He confirmed that it was true, but insisted, “nothing was said in public.”
+He confirmed that it was true, but insisted, “Nothing was said in public.”

-From my 17 years of involvement, I knew that people who are excommunicated are frequently not informed of the action taken against them.
+From my seventeen years of involvement, I knew that people who are excommunicated are frequently not informed of the action taken against them.
 I have been present many times when letters have been read at prayer meetings that instruct members to avoid certain people and not to speak with them.
 I also knew that these people, who are to be shunned, never get copies of these letters.
 However, the leader I called was still being trained in some of the finer points of leadership and told me that of course I would get a copy of the letter.
 He then asked for my address, so he could make sure I received a copy.

 I asked him, “It’s only right that I should receive a copy, since the salvation of my soul is at stake, right?”